Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 "Poor" soil: Our Harstine soil is sandy and gravelly, so it doesn't hold moisture or nutrients.
 N is especially low.
 There is a silver lining: certain plants, from Madrona trees to lavender, thrive in this soil type.

 Drought: Western Washington summers have become very dry, despite the perception of our area as a rainy place, and we go several weeks at a time without rain.
-Watering has been a massive chore, and I don't get around to all landscape plants as often as they would like.
-There are just a few standouts that thrive with minimal watering, such as some manzanita varieties.
+Watering has been a massive chore and often doesn't get done on schedule.
+However, there are a few standout plants that thrive with minimal watering, such as some manzanita varieties.

 Many plant lists for these types of conditions exist, but here are my rankings based on some observations: